 New freshmen continue to improve their success at UC.
 The average first-term UC GPA of California residents has increased steadily and continues to be higher than the cohorts prior to the implementation of the new 2012 admissions policy, while the average first-term probation rate has continued to decrease.
-The mean first-year UC GPA for California freshmen was 3.08 in 2017, down from 3.09 in 2016 (the highest year to date under the new policy), and 92.94% of first-year California residents move on to their second year (see Table 11).
+The mean first-year UC GPA for California freshmen was 3.18 in 2018, up from 3.15 in 2017 (the highest year to date under the new policy), and 92.4% of first-year California residents move on to their second year (see Table 11).